A Note on Clustering Aggregation for Binary Clusterings: NP-hardness for

 \begin{theorem} \MirkMin{} is NP-hard. \end{theorem}

 \begin{proof} As mentioned, we reduce from the NP-hard NAE-3SAT problem~\cite{GJ79}.
-Let $I=(X,\mathcal{C})$ be an instance of NAE-3SAT, where $X=\{x_1,x_2,\cdots,x_n\}$ denotes the set of $n$ variables and $\mathcal{C}=\{c_1,c_2,\cdots,c_m\}$ denotes a set of $m$ clauses of size three each.
-Without loss of generality, assume that $n=2^{\ell}+1$ for some $\ell$.
-We construct two groups of binary strings where each string is of length~$2n$.
-Variables will be encoded by pairs of two consecutive bits in the string, one on odd position, one on even position.
-We use the gadget constructed via \cref{alg:build-gadget} to enforce that these two bits will always have the same value so that $11$ will correspond to setting the variable to true while $00$ will correspond to setting the variable to~false.
+Let $I=(X,\mathcal{C})$ be an instance of NAE-3SAT, where $X=\{x_1,\ldots,x_n\}$ denotes a set of $n$~variables and $\mathcal{C}=\{c_1,\ldots,c_m\}$ denotes a set of $m$ clauses of size three each.
+By introducing variables that do not occur in any clauses, we assume without loss of generality that $n={2^{\ell}+1}$ for some~$\ell$.
+We construct two groups of binary strings where each string is of length~$2n=2^{\ell+1}+2$.
+Each variable will be encoded by a pair of two consecutive coordinates in the string, one at an odd position, one at an even position.
+We use the gadget constructed via \cref{alg:build-gadget} to enforce that these two coordinates will always have the same value so that $11$ will correspond to setting the variable to true while $00$ will correspond to setting the variable to~false.